dancinllama/sfdx-template/README.md

 ### Authenticate with the Developer Hub

 When opening VS Code for the first time, you'll want to authorize the developer hub.
-The developer hub is an org (Demand Chain's production org for instance), that, along with Salesforce DX, is used to spin up scratch orgs.
+The developer hub is a regular Salesforce org (your production org for instance), that has the Dev Hub permission enabled and along with Salesforce DX, is used to spin up scratch orgs.
 To authenticate the developer hub:

 -   Open VS Code
 -   Use the command palette (Cntrl + Shift + P or Cmd + Shift + P on Macs) and type "Authorize a Dev Hub"
     ![Authorize a Dev Hub via the Command Palette](./misc/img/authdevhub.png)
--   This will open your default browser to dcs.my.salesforce.com (as configured in `sfdx-project.json`).
-Log in with your SSO credentials.
+-   This will open your default browser to login.salesforce.com (as configured in `sfdx-project.json`).
+Log in with your Salesforce credentials.
 -   Authorize the app, if prompted.

 ### Working with an existing Salesforce org for the first time